-I have to admit that this creamy fish chowder is actually made of a bunch of leftovers.
+I have to admit that this creamy fish chowder is actually made with a bunch of leftovers.

 I made a tapas dinner for friends and two of those dishes were garlic prawns in olive oil and a delicious cold salt cod and tomato salad.
 To prepare the garlic prawns I needed peeled prawns so I kept the heads and shells aside.

 I turned those into a flavorful broth base of this fish chowder.
 And what was left of the salt cod salad ended up in this creamy soup as well.

 Creamy Fish Chowder with Salt Cod & Tomatoes

 I make this prawn broth slash reduction very often actually.

 I can never throw away food so I always try to turn them into another snack, lunch or dinner meal even.
 This prawn reduction has been the base of my crunchy shrimp croquettes, my prawn bisque spaghetti sauce and my prawn head soup with soba noodles.

 Rest assured: I got a lot more prawn ideas up my sleeve!

 Good to know: once you have peeled the prawns, you can keep the shells and heads for another day.
 I’d say two days max.
 If I know that I won’t have the time to incorporate them into a dish, I make the prawn broth anyway.